Video shows patient left at cold bus stop at night, wearing only a hospital gown

 Baraka's Facebook posts about the incident, published early Wednesday morning, have almost 40,000 shares combined and thousands of comments expressing disbelief.
 His initial video has 1.2 million views.

-In a follow-up video, Baraka explains that he called an ambulance to come pick up the young woman and take her back to the hospital.
+In a follow-up video, Baraka explains that he called an ambulance to come pick up the young woman.
+She was taken back to the hospital, he told HLN.

 Baraka, who says he works as a psychotherapist in the Baltimore area, acknowledges the woman could have been "unruly," and that one of the men who dropped her off seemed to imply as much.